sustainableaviation/docs/source/content/comparison.md

 In general, the treatment of life-cycle emissions upstream of fuel combustion are treated disparagingly:

-> The lifecycle emissions of electricity from solar photo- voltaics and wind are assumed to be zero (see Supplementary Section 1 for estimate on embedded emissions).
+> The lifecycle emissions of electricity from solar photovoltaics and wind are assumed to be zero (see Supplementary Section 1 for estimate on embedded emissions).
 While currently there are still embedded emissions in the production of photovoltaics modules and wind turbines, these are expected to approach zero with the decarbonization of the economy. \
 > \- [Dray et al. (2023)](https://doi.org/10.1038/s41558-022-01485-4
 ), a recent publication that used the AIM2015 model